 Pounamu was so highly valued that Māori guarded it with their life.
 When raiding parties came it would be hidden away so that it would not be stolen and significant efforts would be taken to recover any taonga that were stolen.
 Pounamu mere buried with their rangatira were so highly valued that they would be recovered one maramataka year later to be passed down the whanau line.
 And we can still witness today what a momentous and emotional occasion it is when these taonga are returned to iwi from foreign lands.

 Because of the spiritual significance that pounamu held it was often gifted on significant occasions as a symbol of honour, respect and permanence.
 Pounamu heirlooms or weapons of great status were exchanged between parties as symbols of peace agreements.

 When we begin to understand the spiritual significance that the gifting of pounamu had historically it’s not a big leap from there to see how people would want to continue this concept of gifting pounamu as a spiritually significant present.
 By wrapping the gifting of pounamu in these stories of bad-luck and curses on those who buy it for themselves we add to the mysticism and spiritually of the pounamu.
 Hereby making the gift even more significant and valuable.
 It makes for great marketing eh?
 Just think on it….

 What Does This All Mean For Me?

-However whether you are buying a pounamu taonga for a loved one or for yourself, you will be ok.
-Buying pounamu for yourself will not bring you bad luck.
+However whether you are buying a pounamu taonga for a loved one or yourself, you will be ok.
+It will not bring you bad luck.
 You are not disrespecting any ancient cultural practises or traditions.
 No curses will fall upon you.
 Your pounamu taonga will be imbued with your wairua, add to your mana and become the symbol of honour and permanence that it has always been.